-Accessibility and Affordability.
+1. Accessibility and Affordability.
 Grantham University demonstrates commitment to accessibility and affordability of higher education by facilitating learning that fits into the student's schedule, seeking efficiencies that keep programs affordable.

-Diversity.
+2. Diversity.
 Grantham University affirms its commitment to an inclusive community by making its academic programs, educational services and employment opportunities available to all qualified individuals and encourages tolerance, mutual respect and acceptance of differences throughout the institution.
 The University believes diversity enhances its institutional culture, improves productivity and prepares its graduates to participate effectively in the global community.

-Education and Service to Those Who Serve.
+3. Education and Service to Those Who Serve.
 Grantham University honors those who serve our country and our communities.
 We are dedicated to the provision of affordable and uniquely accessible programs and support to these deserving students.

-Excellence and Innovation.
+4. Excellence and Innovation.
 Grantham University maintains a strong commitment to high standards in all aspects of its academic programs, learning outcomes and student support services, seeking continuously to strengthen and improve the effectiveness of its academic programs and operations, and seeking creative and effective ways to meet the diverse needs of its student population.

-Student-Centric Success.
+5. Student-Centric Success.
 Grantham University places the academic and personal success of its students at the center of all University functions, services, activities and academic programs.
 The University also follows best practices to facilitate students' development and success from the point of entry to degree completion.

-Institutional Integrity.
+6. Institutional Integrity.
 Grantham University commits all students, faculty, staff and administrators to uphold the highest standards of integrity, honesty and personal responsibility.

 To provide a quality academic experience, the University is committed to continually assessing and re-evaluating every aspect of its academic model.
 The University endeavors to build an institutional culture grounded in candor, transparency and best professional practices.
+Grantham University, founded in 1951, is one of the oldest, private, postsecondary, degree-granting distance education universities in the United States.